eecs-autograder/autograder-cli/README.md

 ```
 ag write-schema
 ```
-This will create a file called `autograder_io_cli_schema.json` in the directory the above command was run in.
+This will create a file called `autograder_io_cli_schema.json` in the current working directory.
 3. Add the following to your VSCode settings.json:
 ```
     "yaml.schemas": {
-        "/path/to//autograder_io_cli_schema.json": ["agproject.yml", "*.agproject.yml"]
+        "/path/to/autograder_io_cli_schema.json": [
+            "agproject.yml",
+            "*.agproject.yml",
+            "agproject.*.yml"
+        ]
     }
 ```
 This will cause the YAML plugin to recognize `agproject.yml` and `*.agproject.yml` files as using the Autograder.io CLI schema.

+NOTE: The plugin flags an empty `settings` key as an error.
+Leaving `settings` blank is allowed and will use the default field values.

 Pull requests are welcome that add instructions for setting up autocomplete on other editors.